Bonnyrigg

 Bonnyrigg has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely to affect the area.
-Notable projects include Canvas at Bonnyrigg, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), Bonnyrigg Town Hub Precinct (Stages 12-13), and Mounties Mount Pritchard Upgrade.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified 19 projects likely affecting the region.
+Notable ones include Canvas at Bonnyrigg, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), Bonnyrigg Town Hub Precinct (Stages 12-13), and Mounties Mount Pritchard Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.